robmoore-i/ci-build-simulator/README.md

 Modifies source code for introducing some variety in the build.

-For example, running `./gradlew :sleeper:simulateDevelopment` will generate some code in the `sleeper` project.
+For example, running `./gradlew :sleeper:simulateDevelopment` will run the development simulation in the `sleeper` project, which should generate some code.

 #### Assumptions made by the plugin